rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > [[Vera] Rubin's calculations showed that galaxies must contain at least five to ten times as much dark matter as ordinary matter.](https://en.wikipedia.org/wiki/Vera_Rubin)

 13.8 billion years ago the "primordial kernel of universe began to expand rapidly" and is still.
-With the collapse of atoms into hot, dense balls due to gravity which caused hydrogen nuclei therein to fuse and form helium we have light and we humans now have something to look back to.<sup><small>\*</small></sup> Most of our understanding of things comes from light.
-Our eyes can only detect a narrow range of wavelengths but we have tools that can help us understand the composition of its source.
+With the collapse of atoms into hot, dense balls due to gravity which caused hydrogen nuclei therein to fuse and form helium we have light.<sup><small>\*</small></sup> Most of our understanding of things comes from light.
+Our eyes can only detect a narrow range of wavelengths.
+But we have the tools that can help us understand the composition of its source.
+Who makes those tools and how?
+That's for the reader to find out.

 Light, light on the brain.
 Here's what Hawking has to say:

-> By the wave/particle duality of quantum mechanics, light can be regarded as both a wave and particle.
+> By the [wave/particle duality](https://en.wikipedia.org/wiki/Wave%E2%80%93particle_duality) of quantum mechanics, light can be regarded as both a wave and particle.

 [Max Planck](https://en.wikipedia.org/wiki/Max_Planck) suggested that light, X rays, and other waves could not be emitted at an arbitrary rate, but only in certain packets that he called quanta, mostly quoting Hawking.